Welcome to today's edition of the Rush 24-7 podcast.

 And whatever it takes to get their way, even if it means ignoring the Constitution or pretending it's not there or whatever, they'll do it.

-And this attempt to sway people's opinions by saying somehow, because there weren't any blacks on the jury that Trayvon didn't get justice.
+And this attempt to sway people's opinions by saying that somehow, because there weren't any blacks on the jury, that Trayvon didn't get justice when Trayvon wasn't on trial.

-And doesn't know what he's talking about, probably because he knows exactly what he's doing when he says this.
+I guess nobody is going to have the temerity to point out that Reverend Jackson is an idiot and doesn't know what he's talking about, probably because he knows exactly what he's doing when he says this.

-I've got some random thoughts about this whole Sanford, Florida so-called gated community neighborhood type thing that I think is a relevant aspect of what happened here and why.
+I've got some random thoughts about this whole Sanford, Florida, so-called gated community neighborhood type thing that I think is a relevant aspect of what happened here and why.

 So I'll give that a shot.

-No telepromp here, folks.
+No teleprompter here, folks.

 The EIB network.